usabilla/openapi3-validator/README.md

-  -h, --help            show this help message and exit -f FILE, --file FILE  full path to open api spec file, multiple arguments are supported -u URL, --url URL     uri to open api spec, multiple arguments are supported -p PATH, --path PATH  open api spec files lookup path -n SPEC_NAME, --spec-name SPEC_NAME
+  -h, --help            show this help message and exit -f FILE, --file FILE  full path to open api spec file, multiple arguments are supported -u URL, --url URL     uri to open api spec, multiple arguments are supported -p LOOKUP_PATH, --lookup-path LOOKUP_PATH
+                        open api spec files lookup path -n SPEC_NAME, --spec-name SPEC_NAME
                         open api spec file name, multiple arguments are supported.
-Used in conjunction with --path option.
-Default value: *openapi.yaml, *openapi.yml
+Used in conjunction with --lookup-path option.
+Default value:
+                        *openapi.yml,*openapi.yaml
   -i, --ignore-missing-spec
                         do not fail processing if spec file is missing.
-Used in conjunction with --path option.
+Used in conjunction with --lookup-path option.
 ```

 Then you can use it to validate specs available on a shared volume.